lprat/static_file_analysis/README.md

 # Static analysis malicious files
 *Analysis malicious files in deep with clamscan and yara rules.*

-This tool in python langage that make link between clam and yara, can help you to score suspect file, make visiual tree graph for fast display embeded files (parent type, type, suspect or dangerous content), and extract indicator of compromise.
-It use clamav for extract embeded files and make json tree, then it send all embeded file to yara with context (in externs variables) for check rules.
-If rule matched in file, it give score of rule.
+This tool written in python langage makes the link between clam and yara.
+It can help you to score suspect file, can build visual tree graph for fast display embeded files (parent type, type, suspect or dangerous content), and can compute indicator of compromission.
+It uses clamav in order to extract embeded files and make json tree, then it sends all embbeded files to yara with context (in externs variables) in order to check rules.
+If a rules matched, it gives score of this rule.
 The max rule score is added to top of tree, you can add globale score that use all score found for make coefficient score.
 Extra feature, the tool can extract specific pattern (URL, HOST, IP, ...).

 ## Features
-- Clamscan extract embbed files and make report json
+- Clamscan extracts embedded files and makes json report
-- Analysis json report and make tree json with consolidate informations
+- Analyse json report and make json trees to consolidate informations
-- Extract pattern (pattern.db) and possibility to use in yara rules
+- Extract patterns (pattern.db) with the ability to use the yara rules
-- Scan files embbed and root file with yara rules (+context informations in externs variables: type, parent type, pattern extract, ...)
+- Scan embedded files and root file with yara rules (+context informations in externs variables: type, parent type, pattern extract, ...)
-- Make risk score
+- Compute risk score
   - Put max score on top of tree
   - Add global score with coefficient mechanism (coef.conf) to max score
-- Create graph PNG for fast analysis
+- Create PNG graph for fast analysis
 - Output result tree json in a file

 ## Usage